-The Abraham S. Fischler College of Education and School of Criminal Justice learning community is pleased and excited to have you participate in the 2023 Summer Institute virtually via Zoom and Canvas.
+The Abraham S. Fischler College of Education and School of Criminal Justice learning community is pleased and excited to have you participate in the 2025 Summer Institute virtually via Zoom and Canvas.
 Your active and engaged participation represents the next step in your journey towards personal and professional fulfillment, career advancement, and most of all conferral of your doctoral degree.
 Throughout the Institute journey, you will participate in authentic, engaging, and pragmatic activities designed to enable you to gain knowledge and insights to grow as a scholar, leader, teacher, and student.

-Registration for the Summer 2023 semester will open March 27 and will close on May 7, 2023.
+Registration for the Summer 2025 semester opened March 31, 2025, and will close on May 11, 2025.

 To assist with planning and to be sure you are assigned to the correct pathway we will be sending a survey out to all students via the Summer Institute Canvas course the first week of Summer term classes.